-For your wider community, when children speak more than two languages, it means that:
+For your wider community, when children speak more than one language, it means that:

 - everyone in the community gets a better appreciation of different languages and cultures

-- children can more easily travel and work in different countries and cultures in the future
+- children can more easily travel and work in different countries and cultures when they grow up

 - children understand and appreciate different cultures.

-Raising bilingual children does have its challenges.
-It can sometimes mean a lot of work, and it’s a long-term commitment.
+Raising multilingual or bilingual children does have its challenges, including handling pressure to speak only English.
+It can also sometimes mean a lot of work, and it’s a long-term commitment.

-When you’re raising bilingual children, you need to:
+For example, when you’re raising multilingual or bilingual children, you need to:

-- make sure they get lots of chances to hear and use their second and other languages
+- make sure your children get lots of chances to hear and use their second and other languages

 - talk to your children’s teachers and get their support for your efforts